Azman Ibrahim (politician)

-Yang Berhormat Dato' Azman bin Ibrahim (born 20 September 1974) is a Malaysian politician who has served as Member of the Terengganu State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Ahmad Samsuri Mokhtar, Member of the Terengganu State Legislative Assembly (MLA) for Jabi since May 2018 and Chairman of the National Kenaf and Tobacco Board since 2020.
+Yang Berhormat Dato' Dr. Azman bin Ibrahim (born 20 September 1974) is a Malaysian politician who has served as Member of the Terengganu State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Ahmad Samsuri Mokhtar, Member of the Terengganu State Legislative Assembly (MLA) for Jabi since May 2018 and Chairman of the National Kenaf and Tobacco Board since 2020.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the PN coalition.

 Political career

 Member of the Terengganu State Legislative Assembly (since 2018)

 In the 2008 Terengganu state election, Azman made his electoral debut after being nominated by PAS to contest for the Jabi state seat.
 He lost to Barisan Nasional (BN) candidate by a minority of 804 votes.

 In the 2013 Terengganu state election, Azman was renominated to contest for the Jabi seat.
 He again lost to BN candidate by a minority of 782 votes.

 In the 2018 Terengganu state election, Azman was renominated by PAS to contest for the Jabi seat.
 He finally won the seat and was elected as the Jabi MLA for the first term after narrowly defeating defending incumbent MLA Mohd Iskandar Jaafar of BN and candidate of Pakatan Harapan (PH) by a majority of only 55 votes.

 In the 2023 Terengganu state election, he defeated his opponent, which is Rosdi Zakaria of BN.